 FOOD & DRINK:

 Now in its 21st year, Wales’ most famous festival has attracted top food heavyweights such as: Hugh Fearnley-Whittingstall, Jamie Oliver, Monica Galetti, Jane Baxter, Jose Pizarro and Valentine Warner, to name but a few.
 By engaging with influential chefs, commentators and journalists both nationally and internationally, it has grown to become one the highest profile food events in Britain.

-This year I have joined the small, freelance communications festival team to help deliver PR support, and secure pre-event coverage with press, bloggers and influencers.
+This year I have joined the small, freelance communications festival team to help deliver PR support across Wales, and secure pre-event coverage with press, bloggers and influencers.

 Dusty Knuckle started life in late 2014 as a pop-up pizza business owned and run by husband and wife team Phill and Deb Lewis.
 They started by trading at local markets and festivals until June 2016, when they eventually moved into a permanent home at The Printhaus in Canton.

 In early 2018, I helped them launch a new eco-friendly initiative; they became the first pizza restaurant in Wales to start selling sustainable, reusable take-away pizza boxes.
 The story was picked up by Wales Online, Cardiff Life Magazine and BusinessGreen.com, and ‘Dusty Knuckle’ was trending on Twitter in Cardiff thanks to tweets and shares from the city’s influential food bloggers and influencers.